pierreklintefors/ikaros-3/Source/Kernel/matrix.md

 m.print();
 ```

-To inspect the internal structure of a matrix use the function info() to print all internal values:
+To print the internal structure of a matrix use the function info() to print all internal values:

 ```C++
 m.info();
 ```

-The JSON representation of atrsing can be obtained by the json() function:
+The JSON representation of a string can be obtained by the json() function:

 ```C++
 std::string s = m.json();